Noise Electrometry of Polar and Dielectric Materials: Additional details for the Dipolaron Mode

-In this section, we derive the dipolaron dispersion for a two-dimensional fluid of electrically neutral dipolar molecules.
 Like plasmons in a charged Fermi liquid, dipolarons are longitudinal collective modes that arise due to long-range electrostatic interactions in dipolar fluids.
 We know that nature of plasmons in a Fermi liquid differ drastically between two and three spatial dimensions --- in $d=3$, plasmons are gapped excitations at $\q = 0$, while in $d=2$, they are gapless with a dispersion $\omega_p(\q) \propto \sqrt{q}$.
 The reason is the weaker electric field created by two dimensional charge imbalance results in a weaker restoring force at large distances, compared to a three dimensional charge imbalance.
 Such an effect is at play for dipolarons too, resulting in gapless dispersion $\omega_{d}^2(\q) \sim a q^2 + b q^3$ for dipolarons in two dimensions.
 In what follows, we derive this dispersion from a simple hydrodynamic treatment of dipolar density fluctuations.
 We note that our results are in accordance with more a microscopic treatment of collective modes in two-dimensional dipolar gases \cite{LiHwangDasSarma}.